-Age distribution of COVID-19 cases hospitalized, admitted to ICU and deceased in Canada as of July 7
+Age distribution of COVID-19 cases hospitalized, and admitted to ICU in Canada for week 9 to August 15 2020

 Source: Figure prepared by authors using data obtained from Public Health Agency of Canada, Canada COVID-19 Weekly Epidemiology Report (9 August to 15 August 2020), Table 5.
 Accessed 25 August 2020.

 While females account for more reported cases of COVID-19 to date, males are more likely to experience severe symptoms.

 Source: Figure prepared by authors using data obtained from Public Health Agency of Canada, Coronavirus Disease 2019 (COVID-19): Epidemiology Update, Tables 3 and 4.
 Accessed 25 August 2020.

 Charts can be compared most easily when the y-axis (vertical axis) is identical in multiple charts.
 This can be seen in a comparison of the epidemiological curve of cases over time for all provinces using the relative scale where all the y-axes are the same

 Comparing Data That Span a Large Range

 When the data span a wide range, data may be transformed with a log scale to make them more easily comparable.
 The y-axis is calculated so that the distance of 0 to 1 is the same as the distance from 1 to 10, 10 to 100 or 100 to 1,000.
 Using the 100th case reported as a baseline and examining the number of daily new cases each day since helps illustrate the rate of daily cases over time.

 Source: Public Health Agency of Canada, Canada COVID-19 Weekly Epidemiology Report (9 August to 15 August 2020), Figure 10.
 Accessed 25 August 2020.